django/deps/draft/0007-dependency-policy.rst

 To be clear, this DEP isn't suggesting that we add these dependencies specifically -- there may be good arguments both for and against each specific example.
-They're offered here as examples to demonstrate ways that Django could simplify, improve, and remove maintainance pain if we allowed dependencies.
+They're offered here as examples to demonstrate ways that Django could simplify, improve, and remove maintenance pain if we allowed dependencies.

 Specification
 =============